Financial Aid Policies

 Satisfactory Academic Progress Requirements

 The United States Department of Education requires standards of satisfactory progress for students who receive federal funds.
-Measures must include the student's total academic history, regardless of whether the student received financial aid.
+Measures must include the student's total academic history, regardless of whether the student received financial aid at the time.
 In compliance with federal regulations, College of the Mainland has established a policy applicable to all financial aid recipients including those who have accepted student loans and those who work on campus and are not eligible for federal funding.

 Financial Aid Probation Appeals Procedure